 It’s kinda funny.
 I started driving for Lyft a week before the whole #DeleteUber campaign started.
 How big an effect it took, I’m not sure from personal experience because I’ve been testing out Lyft.
 But it did feel like there was an uptick in rides for me compared to the first week and the second week.

-I signed up for Lyft with a $1,000 bonus, which is part of the reason I decided I would give them a try.
+I signed up for Lyft with a $1,000 earning guarantee, which is part of the reason I decided I would give them a try.

-If you haven’t signed up for Lyft yet, you can get a sign-up bonus by using my referral code.
-The bonus varies depending on the city you live in, but all codes should be the same bonus.
+If you haven’t signed up for Lyft yet, you can still get $1,000 earning guarantee by using my referral code.
+The earnings guarantee is nationwide and does not vary depending on the city you live in.

 There are a few reasons why I think you should sign up for Lyft, and I’ve already mentioned one of those reasons.